Lilianne Ploumen: Political career

 In January 2016, Ploumen headed an official Dutch delegation to Cuba, including some 60 businesses.
 During the trip, it was announced that global consumer products company Unilever would return to Cuba after a several-year absence, agreeing to build a $35 million soap and toothpaste factory in Cuba’s special development zone at the port of Mariel west of Havana.

 Most notably, however, Ploumen started the "She Decides" campaign, an initiative of about 50 countries, organizations and foundations to finance global family planning initiatives after a U.S. halt to such programs left NGOs worldwide with a large funding gap.
 Within six months the organization received pledges worth US$300 million.
 As minister, she pledged 10 million euro to counter the Mexico City policy.

 Following the 2014 European elections, international news media widely considered Ploumen one of the candidates for the nomination to become the Netherlands’ member of the European Commission; the post eventually went to Frans Timmermans.

 In the Dutch elections in 2017, in which the PvdA won nine seats, Ploumen was tenth on the electoral list, but due to preferential votes still won a seat in the Dutch House of Representatives.

 On 12 April 2022, Ploumen resigned as both leader of the Labour Party and as member of the Dutch House of Representatives.
 In a statement explaining her decision, she stated to "not feel at home" in her role as party leader.
+She later started advising Bureau Clara Wichmann, a legal fund to advance women's rights, where she is investigating conditions in women's prisons.